thedarkwriter/courseware-lms-content/courses/published/the_puppet_exec_resource_type.md

 If possible, every exec should have one of these checks to make sure it isn't run unless it's needed.

-Sometimes that isn't possible, for example if our webapp had a script call `webupdate` that needed to be run when a config file had changed.
+Sometimes that isn't possible, for example if our webapp had a `webupdate` command that needed to be run when a config file had changed.
 We don't have a simple way of checking the desired state in that case.
 In this case, there is still a way of preventing the exec from triggering on every puppet run.
 If the `refreshonly` parameter is set to `true` the exec command will only run if it is notified by another resource.
 That is, the exec will only run if it has another resource specificed in the `subscribe` parameter, or if another resource has a `notify` directed at the exec.

 For example:
 <pre>